mainkoon81/ooo-Minkun-Model-Collection-I/README.md

      - ..see if the full model is a rubbish..and not significant.
    - Ho: Null_Model = Fitted_Model
      - ..see if the fitted model is a rubbish..and not significant.
  - Interestingly, `log(odd_Ratio)` is useful to understand our fitted_model-coefficients !!!
-It itself is a model coefficient.
+It itself becomes a model coefficient.
    - The odd_ratio is a statistics that measures the odds of an event compared to the odds of another event.
    - The odd_ratio b/w two events is:
    <img src="https://user-images.githubusercontent.com/31917400/54269194-d09d3f80-4574-11e9-8137-18cb3efbea30.jpg" />